JCaiDev/weatherApp/README.md

 ## Future Improvements

-- Improve the user interface with animations and better styling
+- Enhanced User Interface: Add animations and a more visually appealing design.
-- Fahrenheit and Celcius toggle
+- Temperature Unit Toggle: The ability to switch between Fahrenheit and Celsius.
-- Light/Dark Theme
+- Light/Dark Theme: A light and dark theme option.
+- Accessibility: ensure accessibility for all users, utilizing aria-label attributes.